Hrishhill/HrishikeshDEgenGame/README.md

 - [OpenZeppelin](https://openzeppelin.com/contracts/) for providing secure smart contract libraries.
 - [Remix IDE](https://remix.ethereum.org/) for smart contract development and deployment.
 - [Avalanche](https://www.avax.network/) for providing a scalable blockchain network.

----

-This `README.md` now includes the Avalanche Fuji Testnet setup for MetaMask as well as more detailed explanations of the smart contracts.
-Let me know if you need any further adjustments!